what we do

 Everything is personal

 Comedy is entirely subjective.
-Duh-doy.
+Obviously.
 Journalists are often hung up on everything being unbiased and objective.
 NOT HERE.
 It’s impossible with comedy.
 We are proudly biased.
 Everything that we recommend is there because we back it.
-We don’t publicise a show in the newsletter just because we’re sent it, and if there’s something harmful or unpleasant, we’re not going to amplify it just because it will get clicks.
+We don’t publicise a show in the newsletter just because we’re sent it, and if there’s some news that’s harmful or unpleasant, we’re not going to amplify it just because it will get clicks.
 There is a reason behind everything we publish, and you should be able to see upfront what our biases are.

 No all-white line-ups